 yielding

-Note that Bear had essentially no data in the bottom-right and top-left corners, so its predictions in those areas just default to the overall mean probability across the entire square.
+Note that Bear had essentially no data in the corners, so its predictions there just default to the overall mean probability across the entire square, namely, one-half.

-Now that you have mastered the simple and intermediate tutorials, you may as well work through the advanced tutorial, right?
+Now that you have mastered the simple and intermediate tutorials, you may as well take a glance at advanced tutorial, right?
+(It will be beefed up soon.)